wesleykg/paml_automation/README.md

 #paml_automation#
 ---

-This set of scripts allows you to automate running codeml from PAML and in the future analyze these results and put them into a table.
+This set of scripts allows you to automate running codeml from PAML It adds nothing new, and is simply an automation tool.

 ##Program Requirements##

 1. Python & Biopython
-3. R & dplyr
-4. GNU Make and base UNIX commands
+2. GNU Make and base UNIX commands

 ##Data Requirements##